Cray-HPE/.github/actions/csm-changelog-checker/README.md

 The default behavior is to fail if the `changelog-file` file has not been modified between the head and base branches.

-If the pull request is labeled with `gitflow-maintenance` or `dependabot`, then this check will be skipped.
+If this action should not run for a specific pull request, add those conditionals to the job that runs this action as a step.

 ## License